 When planning your trip, researching local cuisine ahead of time is helpful regarding what specialty foods are unique to each country and city and the best restaurant recommendations.
 I’m a firmer believer that the locals provide the best, most authentic flavor.
 Once at your destination, ask your hotel concierge and your tour guides.

 (An example of authentic local cuisine is street food!
 See my street food experience in India: Indian Street Food You Must Try)

 4 – Practice Bargaining While Shopping

-Many cities have areas where souvenir shopping is the best and cheapest and sometimes you can even bargain down on prices for the things you want.
-These markets/areas can be a lot of fun to explore, so definitely ask and see before you start purchasing all your memorabilia.
+Many cities have areas where souvenir shopping is the best and cheapest.
+Sometimes, you can even bargain down on prices for the things you want.
+These markets/areas can be fun to explore, so ask and see them before purchasing all your memorabilia.

 5 – Purposefully Do Something That Challenges Your Comfort Zone